mohamedhayibor/personalProgrammingNotes/2016/4-Apr/README.md

 4/2
 ---------
-Git squash: pushing a bunch of commits as a single pull request.
+Git squash: pushing a bunch of commits as a single commit (use case: for a pr).

 example squashing 5 commits
 ```